BlueBrain/circuit-build/doc/source/bioname.rst

         node_population_name: 'All'
         edge_population_name: 'All'

-and follows with a separate section for each phase.
+and follows with separate sections for each phase.

 We'll provide a short description for each of the `common` values here.
 Please refer to :ref:`ref-phases` for each phase config description.